Is voting Shirk?

 It contains evidence that it is permissible to ask for guardianship and show that one is equipped for it.
 And to take a position of authority from a disbeliever (Kafir) if he knows that there is no way to establish the truth and govern people correctly except by seeking it in that manner.
 (Imam Nasir al-Deen al-Baydawi, 685H).

-In the Nass (text) above, Imam al-Baydawi explains that the king was a Kafir.
+Furthermore, in the Nass (text) above, Imam al-Baydawi explains that the king was a Kafir.
 Yet Sayidina Yusuf (peace be upon him) sought a political position from him.
 He further explains that this was done since there was no other means to establish truth and justice.

 The Najashi